sebanc/linuxloops/Readme/Recommended-setups.md

 Move on until you reach "Where do you want to install Windows ?" screen.

-Format the unallocated space as "NTFS" or "ExFAT".
+Format the unallocated space as "NTFS".

 press Shift + F10 keys to open a command prompt.